MartinDavidWaller/D70Box/README.md

 me at martin@the-wallers.net and I'll provide the fix.

 A problem has been reported where random 'Z' and random '9' characters were not being generated as expected.
 This has now been fixed.
+Version number changed to V1.1.

 ## Required Hardware